aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

 Please follow the below steps if you are looking to setup FluxCD addon to read secrets and sync private Git repos:

-1. Please use the following CLI command to create a AWS Secrets Manager secret for `GIT_BEARER_TOKEN`.
+1. Please use the following CLI command to create a AWS Secrets Manager secret for `bearer-token-auth`.

 ```bash
 export SECRET_NAME=bearer-token-auth